 In addition to publishing research of the highest quality and impact, of both a theoretical and more practical nature, the Journal will support the conducting of research, through a digest of state practice on the use of force - a relatively unique feature for an international law journal - which will act as a key means of assessing the development of customary international law in the area.
 The Journal will also feature book reviews that significantly engage with the key works in the field.

-The first issues will be published in August and December 2014.
+The first issue was published in August and the second issue will be published in December 2014.
 It will thereafter be published twice annually in May and November.